saroj-2728/auto-login/README.md

 2. Open the project in Android Studio.

-3. Add your username and password in the `MainActivity.kt` file.
+3. Build and run the application on your Android device.

-4. Build and run the application on your Android device.
+4. login with your credentials for the first time then hide the app from laucher, then add Tile in Your QuickSetting

 ## Usage